kuleuven/iRODS-Dataverse/src/server-side/server-side_README.md

 Reference: https://github.com/gdcc/pyDataverse

-The curl commands are wrapped in the python module pyDataverse.
 For the latest internal script see [directUpload.py](../directUpload.py).

+Using the Native API with pyDataverse we can send a POST request to add a file to a dataset.
+The file is not downloaded but it is read directly from iRODS.
+However, this method is not using the Direct Upload/Replace API.

 ```
 src_data_object: iRODSDataObject = session.data_objects.get(src)